 Vin de liqueur (Mistelles) and Vin doux naturels are very similar.
 The difference is in the process of fortifying the wines, i.e. the timing of the addition of spirits to the fruits.
 The earlier the spirits are added to the fruits, the sweeter the product.

 Unlike liqueur wines, natural wines are not aromatized with anything, and no sugar is added other than the sweet nectar of the grapes they are made with.
 Hence the name “naturels.”
-Spirits are added later in the process of fermentation which also results in a fortified wine that is less sweet than a liqueur.
+Spirits are added later in fermentation, resulting in a fortified wine that is less sweet than a liqueur.

 53) Examples of some French Vin doux Naturels: